 Medicare and Partner Visas – Can I Get It?

-So I’ve been getting a lot of questions around this, whether the foreign partner will be eligible for Medicare.
+So I’ve been getting a lot of questions around this: “can partner visa apply for medicare?” and similarly “can partner visa get Centrelink?”

 Let’s begin with a brief summary of what Medicare does: it’s the public healthcare system that provides a lot of the essential yet basic services such as going to the doctors, getting your eyes checked out and going to hospital.
 Of course there are limitations but basically it’s what Australians know and come to enjoy as ‘free healthcare’.
 For a more detailed explanation of how Medicare works, you can visit their site here: https://www.humanservices.gov.au/customer/dhs/medicare

 Who can get Medicare?

 All Australian citizens and permanent residents are eligible for Medicare but wait, certain visa holders also can get Medicare.
 In fact, you might be eligible for Medicare if you are:

 - a permanent visa holder (including returning residents)